griptape-ai/griptape/docs/examples/query-webpage-astra-db.md

         {namespace: WebLoader(max_tokens=256).load(input_blogpost)}
     )

+    vector_store_tool = RagClient(
-    vector_store_tool = RagClient(description="A DataStax blog post", rag_engine=engine)
+        description="A DataStax blog post",
+        rag_engine=engine,
+    )
     agent = Agent(tools=[vector_store_tool, TaskMemoryClient(off_prompt=False)])
+    agent.run(
-    agent.run(f"What engine made possible to index such an amount of data, and what kind of tuning was required?")
+        "What engine made possible to index such an amount of data, " "and what kind of tuning was required?"
+    )
 ```